On structural contraction of biological interaction networks: Contraction and Nonexpansivity

 and for any two solutions $x_1(\cdot)$ and $x_2(\cdot)$ of $\dot x=\Gamma R(x)$ in $\Cs_{\bx}$, we have

 In other words, the dynamics of $\Ns$ are nonexpansive in each stoichiometric class with respect to the ``$B$-norm'' in the sense defined next.

 \end{theorem}

-Our approach to prove the theorem is to show that the appropriate logarithmic norm is non-positive.
+{Although the theorem assumes the existence of a GLF defined on reaction coordinates, the trajectories are nonexpansive with respect to the norm $|.|_B$ which parallels the structure of the dual GLF defined earlier in \S 2.} Our approach to prove the theorem is to show that the appropriate logarithmic norm is non-positive.
 However, since Theorem \ref{th.mainB} is stated with respect to the functional $|.|_B$ on the vector space $\Imgamma$, we need to introduce the necessary notions.